claudijo/react-2d-canvas/README.md

 `radius` | Radius. | `0`
 `sides` | Number of sides. | `0`
 `backgroundImage` | Path to image. | &nbsp;

+## Event propagation

+UI events don't propagate from children to parent Shape Components, as you would expect from events in a normal DOM tree.
+However, mouse events and wheel events handled by a Shape Component will typically propagate to the parent `</Layer>` component.

+Call `event.stopPropagation()` in a mouse or wheel event handler of a Shape Component to prevent those events from being propagated to the parent `<Layer>` component.
+(See the [stop event propagation example implementation](https://github.com/claudijo/react-2d-canvas/blob/main/sandbox/src/examples/StopEventPropagation.js).)

 ## License